polterguy/polterguy.github.io/tutorials/anarq-usecase/index.md

 // Etc ...
 ```

-What this file does is to simply make sure as somebody is commenting on a post, the original
+What this file does is to create a dynamicl slot that simply make sure as somebody is
-poster is notified through emails, unless he's turned _off_ email notifications.
+commenting on a post, the original poster is notified through emails, unless he's
+_turned off_ email notifications.

 ### Dynamically creating its database